Welcome to this post! If you’ve been linked here by a Foxy team member in response to a vulnerability report, please skip the introduction. Thanks!

 3. Provide clear steps to reproduce the issue.

 TL;DR: Provide detailed steps to reproduce an issue.
 Always include URLs, exact requests/responses, and tools used.
+A video is helpful but is not a substitute for written details.

 This is not helpful: